 Next, use the Rehab Costs section to customize your rehab budget for this project:

-Rehab Costs: although you can enter a total dollar amount, you'll most likely want to itemize and break down your rehab budget.
+Although you can enter a total rehab dollar amount, you'll most likely want to itemize and break down your rehab budget.
 Click the Itemize button and enter all of your anticipated scope of work items in the provided worksheet:

-Holding Period: the amount of time you anticipate it will take to finish the rehab for this property.
+Holding Period: enter the amount of time you anticipate it will take to finish the rehab and sell this property

 Click the Next Section button at the bottom of the page to continue: